Emmotes/ic_spoilers/docs/vlithryn.md

     "id": 2280,
     "flavour_text": "",
     "description": {
-        "desc": "Every second, Vlithryn heals the most damaged Champion for $(not_buffed amount) health.
+        "desc": "Every second, Vlithryn heals the most damaged Champion for $amount health.
 This amount is increased by $(not_buffed amount___2)% for each Tanking Champion in the formation."
     },
     "effect_keys": [
         {